 5 mom-approved tips for sleeping better with a cold

-There’s no safe place to hide from a cold.
-Though the CDC says that winter and spring are prime time for cold season, a nasty virus can catch you any time of year – on average, Americans get 2-3 colds annually.
-It’s no fun in the least and the sleepless nights that come with the congestion, sneezing and coughing don’t help either.
+In a world where COVID has taken up permanent residence, health, wellness and better sleep are top of mind as we make our way into cold and flu season.
+Sadly, there’s no safe place to hide from a cold.
+Though the CDC says that winter and spring are primetime for cold season, a nasty virus can catch you any time of year.
+On average, Americans get 2-3 colds annually.
+It’s no fun and the sleepless nights that come with the congestion, sneezing and coughing don’t help either.

-With health, wellness and better sleep in mind, you’ll want to take heed of this sound motherly advice on how to get some rest and feeling better soon.
+Take heed of this sound motherly advice on how to get some sound, healing sleep and start feeling better soon.

 If you wake up with one side of your nose blocked, try switching which side you lie on.
-Avoid sleeping on your back as that may worsen that nasty postnasal drip.
+Avoid sleeping on your back as it tends to worsen that nasty postnasal drip.